 Outgrowth: Outgrowth at 37°C for 1 hour is best for cell recovery and for expression of antibiotic resistance.
-Expect a 2-fold loss in transformation efficiency for every 15 minutes this step is shortened.
+Expect a 2-fold loss in transformation efficiency for every 15 minutes you shorten this step.
 SOC gives 2-fold higher transformation efficiency than LB medium; and incubation with shaking or rotating the tube gives 2-fold higher transformation efficiency than incubation without shaking.